-The sand system for vertical orientation hydrotropism (SSV) shown in Figs. 3E-H and 6 consisted of a polystyrene cup (5 in lower diameter × 6.5 in upper diameter × 8 cm in height for Arabidopsis, or 6.5 in lower diameter × 8 in upper diameter × 12 cm in height for tomato), filled with sand and distilled water (pH 6.3).
-The sand used in the SSV was the same as that used in the SSO described above and was sieved and sterilised.
+The sand system for vertical orientation hydrotropism (SSV) shown in Figs 3E-H and 6 consisted of a polystyrene cup (5 cm lower diameter, 6.5 cm upper diameter, 8 cm high for Arabidopsis, or 6.5 cm lower diameter, 8 cm upper diameter, 12 cm high for tomato), filled with sand and distilled water (pH 6.3).
+The sand used in the SSV was the same as that used in the SSO described above and was sieved and sterilized.
 All cups were saturated with distilled water from the bottom of the container.
-Arabidopsis seeds were surface sterilised and sown onto the surface sand layer using a transfer pipette.
-For all experiments presented here, treatments started 5 or 7 days after sowing (DAS).
-For each chamber, one of the halves was randomly selected to serve as the "control" and the other as "hydrostimulated."
+Arabidopsis seeds were surface sterilized and sown onto the surface sand layer using a transfer pipette.
+For all experiments presented here, treatments started 5 or 7 d after sowing (DAS).
+For each chamber, one of the halves was randomly selected to serve as the 'control' and the other as 'hydrostimulated'.
 To maintain the sand at a high water content, we immersed the bottom of the cups in distilled water throughout the experiments.
 To establish experimental water potential gradients along the gravity vector, we withheld water (simulating natural drought) after DAS 7 or 9, so that the water potential of the hydrostimulated chamber in the sand surface gradually decreased due to drainage and evaporation over time, resulting in relatively higher water content in the deeper sand layers.
 During hydrotropic growth, the main roots elongated towards the wet sand (sites of higher water potential) at the bottom of the cups following the gravitropic vector.
-Then the device was placed in a 22°C growth chamber, with a relative humidity of 60%.
+Then the device was placed in a 22 °C growth chamber, with a relative humidity of 60%.